MicrosoftDocs/powerbi-docs/powerbi-docs/developer/automation/api-automatic-retention-policy-for-real-time-data.md

 </center>

 The retention policies are enabled when you first create your datasets.
-All you need to do is add the “default retention policy” query parameter to your POST datasets call and set it equal to *basicFIFO*.
+All you need to do is add the "default retention policy" query parameter to your POST datasets call and set it equal to *basicFIFO*.

     POST https://api.powerbi.com/v1.0/myorg/datasets?defaultRetentionPolicy={None | basicFIFO}